Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 **Narrative Note:**
 - NC-10 is a textbook example of a modern Republican stronghold in North Carolina, blending old-line manufacturing towns, rural communities, and rapidly growing exurbs.
 Anchored by cities like Hickory (home to Lenoir-Rhyne University), Shelby, Lincolnton, and Morganton, the district’s economic legacy of textiles, furniture, and agriculture has fostered a working-class, socially conservative electorate.
 While population growth is slow in many areas, the Lake Norman corridor and Gaston County’s exurbs are expanding as Charlotte’s influence creeps westward, attracting new families and retirees who have largely reinforced the GOP’s dominance.
 The region’s political culture is shaped by evangelical churches, small-town traditions, and a strong sense of local identity, with Democratic support limited to a few urban precincts and university communities.
 The GOP routinely wins by 30 points or more in federal and statewide races, and even as the local economy and population diversify, the district remains overwhelmingly Republican.
 NC-10’s blend of traditional conservatism and dynamic suburban growth makes it a linchpin for Republican victories in statewide and federal contests, with little sign of Democratic resurgence outside isolated pockets like Lenoir-Rhyne in Hickory.*

+**Key Takeaways**
+- NC-10 is one of the most reliably Republican districts in North Carolina and the fourth firewall district, with the GOP routinely winning by 30+ points.
+- The district blends old-line manufacturing towns, rural communities, and rapidly growing exurbs, especially along the Lake Norman corridor.
+- Economic and cultural conservatism, evangelical churches, and strong local identity shape the political landscape.
+- Democratic support is limited to a few urban/university precincts, overwhelmed by the rural and suburban vote.
+- Suburban growth has reinforced, not diluted, Republican dominance.

 ---

 ## Trends in NC-11 (Asheville / Hendersonville / Brevard)